tranek/GASDocumentation/README.md

 `GameplayTags` stored in `FGameplayTagCountContainer` have a `TagMap` that stores the number of instances of that `GameplayTag`.
 A `FGameplayTagCountContainer` may still have the `GameplayTag` in it but its `TagMapCount` is zero.
 You may encounter this while debugging if an `ASC` still has a `GameplayTag`.
 Any of the `HasTag()` or `HasMatchingTag()` or similar functions will check the `TagMapCount` and return false if the `GameplayTag` is not present or its `TagMapCount` is zero.

 `GameplayTags` must be defined ahead of time in the `DefaultGameplayTags.ini`.
-The UE5 Editor provides an interface in the project settings to let developers manage `GameplayTags` without needing to manually edit the `DefaultGameplayTags.ini`.
+The Unreal Engine Editor provides an interface in the project settings to let developers manage `GameplayTags` without needing to manually edit the `DefaultGameplayTags.ini`.
 The `GameplayTag` editor can create, rename, search for references, and delete `GameplayTags`.

 ![GameplayTag Editor in Project Settings](https://github.com/tranek/GASDocumentation/raw/master/Images/gameplaytageditor.png)